TeamSurvey/survey-front-end/README.md

   - Due to time restraints we had to hard code various aspects just to get more features working.
 - When splitting up work as the deadline came closer, we ran into some difficult merge conflicts.

-##Areas of Growth
+##Growth Milestones - Improvements Achieved with:

 - Git control
 - Group communication
-- Javascript familiarity
+- Javascript familiarity - especially with respect to binding data to dynamically-generated elements and traversing the DOM!

 ##Future Additions

-- jQuery animations and general UX
+- RWD layout for mobile
-- Real time results
+- Real-time poll results